The Girlie Show (concert tour): Critical response

 However, not all reviews were positive.
 The British press took what Kaye called a "mean-spirited stance" against the singer and the tour; after she arrived in London, a British magazine proclaimed itself a "Madonna-Free Zone", refusing to publish or show any pictures of the concerts.
 Bruce Elder from The Sydney Morning Herald gave a mixed review; "the best that could be said [...] was that it was an event, an occasion, a place to be seen at, but as pure dance, pop or rock entertainment, it was nothing special."
 He also wondered if the singer was "really committed to celebrating sexual liberation or [did she] simply hijacked sadomasochism and homosexuality in the name of good old American capitalism."
 Elder further noticed a "kind of coldness and distance" in the performances and pointed out "too many flat spots [...] to make this a truly memorable concert."
-More negative was The Washington Post's Tom Shales, who wrote that "her attempts now to shock and titillate have become belabored self-parodies [...]
+More negative was The Washington Post's Tom Shales, who wrote that, "her attempts now to shock and titillate have become belabored self-parodies [...]
 Madonna's 'Girlie Show' is silly, not shocking."
-On their rankings of Madonna's tours, The Advocate's Gina Vivinetto and VH1's Christopher Rosa placed The Girlie Show in the fourth and fifth position, respectively.
-The Odyssey's Rocco Papa considered it Madonna's best concert tour: "Not only did [The Girlie Show] feature some of the best staging of Madonna's career, it was also impeccable musically [...]
-She also displayed a happiness and warmth to the audience that made this show stand out".
+On their rankings of Madonna's tours, The Advocate's Gina Vivinetto and VH1's Christopher Rosa placed the Girlie Show in the fourth and fifth position, respectively.
+The Girlie Show came in third on Billboard's 2024 ranking; Sal Cinmquemani described it as a "visual tour-de-force.
+Madonna was in fine voice throughout [...]
+[And] she's never had a better live band, either".